 Goolugatup Heathcote Public Art Plan

 The Goolugatup Heathcote Lower Lands located at the river level of the precinct has significant cultural heritage values.
 Like most land adjoining the Swan River, this site was used extensively by the Aboriginal people and was the territory of one of the Aboriginal leaders, Midgegooroo and his son Yagan.
-The people used the space as a lookout, fishing and camping ground.
+The people used the space as a lookout, for fishing and camping grounds.
 It is also noted as an important ceremonial site for men and is alternatively known as Kooyagoordup (place of the bullfrog) or Goolugatup (place of the children).

 Outcomes